RakshithKothuru/RakshithKothuru/README.md

 # Hi 👋, I'm Rakshith Kothuru

-🚀 Passionate about efficient computation through hardware design, with a keen interest in microarchitecture.
+🚀 Passionate about efficient computation through hardware design, with a keen interest in Microarchitecture.

 Also a part time Gamer :)